-June 23: Joan arrives in England via the RMS Queen Elizabeth II to begin filming of "Trog."
+June 23: Joan arrives in England via the RMS Queen Elizabeth II to begin production on the film "Trog."

-Mid July: Joan becomes ill with a virus on the second week of filming "Trog" and reportedly loses 5 1/2 pounds as a result.
+Mid July: Joan becomes ill with a virus during the second week of filming "Trog," and reportedly loses five and a half pounds as a result.

 In 1970, the first edition of Larry Carr's book "Four Fabulous Faces" printed the same photo as a full page in the book.
-As a result, Joan would remove the entire page from her personal copies before giving them to friends, or when she autographed the book for fans.
-The later editions of the book replaced this photo of Joan with a photo of her at the 1961 Academy Awards ceremony.
+Joan would remove the entire page from her personal copies before giving them to friends, or when she autographed the book for fans.
+The subsequent editions of the book replaced this photo of Joan with a photo of her at the 1961 Academy Awards ceremony.